 Piggybacking on a domain is appealing to threat actors not only because it increases the odds of making it past spam filters, but also for ease of creation.
-By editing an existing URL, the burden of setting up their own redirect is removed, and they are able to take advantage of infrastructure already in place to launch their campaign.
+By editing an existing URL, the burden of setting up their own redirect is removed, and they can take advantage of infrastructure already in place to launch their campaign.

 URL tracking systems use parameters to pass through various pieces of information for managing advertising campaigns.
 One of these parameters is typically the final URL that the ad service should redirect users to after they have clicked on the tracking link.
 For Google Ads, this is the adurl parameter.